anchitshrivastava/Twitter_Scraping/README.md

 # Twitter_Scraping
-credentials.py contains the API key and secret main.py contains the script for retrieving tweets from a user and/or on a topic elonmusktweets.py is the script that I used to extract Elon Musk's tweets datacleaning.py performs basic data cleaning on the data set
+credentials.py contains the API key and secret <br>
+main.py contains the script for retrieving tweets from a user and/or on a topic elonmusktweets.py is the script that I used to extract Elon Musk's tweets datacleaning.py performs basic data cleaning on the data set